jkiriacos/fsm-sim/README.md

 ### A Quick Summary

-A simple tool that allows for creating and testing finite state machines.
+A simple and concise tool that allows for creating and testing finite state machines.
 Created with typescript, css, and html in React.
 Utilizes the Canvas element for the visuals and normal html for everything else.